ParallelMaths/parallel/pages/7-01-school-of-rock.md

 @[youtube](Qsv4_xOkh4M?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

 ::: problem id=2_1 marks=2
-__2.1__ The teacher ask what is six multiplied by a billion, but what is a billion times a billion called?
+__2.1__ The teacher asks what is six multiplied by a billion, but what is a billion times a billion called?
 You might need to google this.

 * [ ] Gazillion
 * [ ] Trillion